astoreyai/ai_scientist/tutorials/08_grant_proposals/README.md

 - Other sections: ~40 pages
 - **Total**: ~80 pages

-**✓ Checkpoint**: Daunting but doable - focus on Research Plan first.
+**Checkpoint**: Daunting but doable - focus on Research Plan first.

 ---